-Who doesn't love to color?
-These are a perfect way to capture the verses you've used in a post and turn them into something they can use for their Bible study time.
-Click below to download some of your own!
+Who doesn’t love to color?
+These are a perfect way to capture the verses you’ve used in a post and turn them into something they can use for their Bible study time.
 Not sure how to make them?
-Here is a post on how to create your own printable Bible verse coloring pages.
+Here is a tutorial on how to create your own printable Bible verse coloring pages.

 I don’t know about you, but I love to hang pretty pictures on my walls and around my workspace.
 You can create a simple printable Bible verse with decorative art around it or some other type of encouraging quote that your readers can print out and hang.

 These are an absolute must for any “list-posts” that you create.
 If you offer content that has actionable steps, put them into a printable checklist for your readers to take with them.

 Do you have a testimony to share that is a bit too long for a simple blog post?
 Turn it into short, PDF e-book that your readers can download and read.
 These are super easy to create – you literally just need to type it out in Word and convert it to a PDF document for your readers.

 Do you have a book that you actually sell?
 Turn the first chapter or two into a single pdf for your reader to download.
 Not only can this help boost your subscribers, but it may also boost the sale of your book!